TubaJordan/Studio-Ghibli-Movie-API/README.md

-# Movie API
+# Studio Ghibli Movie API

-A RESTful API to interact with a movie database, allowing users to access movie details, as well as user profiles which include user favorites.
+A RESTful API to interact with a Studio Ghibli movie database, allowing users to access movie details, as well as user profiles which include user favorites.

 ## Table of Contents